Bivanjit/ai-ops-request-triage/README.md

        ↓
 Notification
        ↓
-Human Review when Required
+Human Review When Required
-What the AI Determines

-For each request, the AI produces:

-Category
-Urgency
-Confidence score
-Whether human review is required
-Summary
-Sentiment
-Extracted information
-Recommended team
-Recommended action

-The workflow uses structured JSON output instead of relying on free-form AI responses.

 Key Features
 AI-powered request classification
+Urgency detection
+Confidence scoring
 Structured JSON output
 JSON parsing and validation
-Confidence scoring
-Urgency detection
+Duplicate request detection
+Conditional routing
 Human-review flagging
-Conditional routing
+Team-specific routing
-Team-specific notifications
+Automated notifications
-Modular workflow structure
+Modular workflow architecture
-Example
+AI Classification

+For every incoming request, the AI analyzes the request and produces a structured classification.

+The output includes:

+Field	Purpose
+category	Determines the type of request urgency	Determines how urgently the request should be handled confidence_score	Indicates confidence in the classification requires_human_review	Flags requests requiring human intervention summary	Provides a concise summary of the request sentiment	Identifies the overall sentiment extracted_information	Captures relevant information from the request recommended_team	Determines the team that should handle it recommended_action	Suggests the next operational action Example
 Input
 {